1. Home

 Welcome!
 This test is of %MAXIMUM_POINTS% points.
 Good Luck!

-%AVERAGE_POINT% – this is the average amount of points the user earned per question.
+%AVERAGE_POINT% – It displays the average number of points the user earned per question.
 For example:

 Great Job!
-You averaged %AVERAGE_POINT% points per question!
+You earned %AVERAGE_POINT% points per question!

-%AMOUNT_CORRECT% – the number of questions the user answered correctly.
-For example:
+%AMOUNT_CORRECT% – The number of questions the user answered correctly in a quiz or exam.

 You answered %AMOUNT_CORRECT% questions correctly!